Fundraising with Joy

 based on an initiative by Robert HERZOG

-written in consultation with
+made in collaboration with

 Joy BROWN, Paul CHALEFF, Shige MORIOKA, Genki NAGATA, Jimmy GRIFFIN